Spotimania/Spotimania/README.md

 $ flask run
 ```
 ## App Testing
-Our application has been contructed with testers for all the essential controllers that are based on the CRUD operations of the models.
+Our application has been constructed with testers for all the essential controllers that are based on the CRUD operations of the models.
 To run the tests, we can simply type `python tests/test.py` in the directory of the application as all of our test are contained in the test.py file.
-Some of the controllers that are writen are:
+Some of the controllers that are written are:
 #### getResultsOfUser(userId):
 This controller collates all the individual results (attempts of song/artist guesses) for all the playlists played by the user.
 #### test_getResultsOfUser()